bcgov/digital_marketplace/docs/codespaces.md

 ```
 - Add environment variables to the `.env` file (refer to the [Environment Variables](https://github.com/button-inc/digital_marketplace/blob/main/README.md#environment-variables) section in the README)

+### Run Migrations
+- You only need to do this step if you change any database-related environment variables (you'll likely only change them the first time you use the codespace, when you create the `.env` file for the first time)
+- Run `npm run migrations: latest`

 ### Quick-Start the App
 - Run `npm run back-end:watch` to start the back-end server (restarts on source changes)
 - In a second terminal, run `npm run front-end:watch` to build the front-end source code (rebuilds on source changes)
+- A toast will pop up with a link to see the app running in the browser

 ### Access the Database
 - Click on the connect icon on the bottom bar